hmnhGeek/stock-price-auto-tracker/README.md

 ### 2. Start MongoDB Service

 After installation, start the MongoDB service.
-The specific steps may vary depending on your operating system.
+The specific steps may vary depending on your operating system. **Please ensure that your service is running on port 27017, i.e., the URI should be `mongodb://127.0.0.1:27017`.**

 ### 3. Create a Database